How to Use a Menstrual Cup: A Step-by-Step Guide

 We are discussing everything menstrual cups!
 A step-by-step on how to insert one, take it out and clean.
 Also, the most frequently asked questions answered!

-Have you been wanting to try menstrual cups, but too nervous because you don’t know how to?
+Has your teen been wanting to try menstrual cups, but too nervous because they don’t know how to?
 Using a menstrual cup can be intimidating, but we're here to help!
-By the end of this post, we hope you feel confident to wear a menstrual cup as your period product of choice whenever it suits you.
+By the end of this post, we hope you can help them feel confident to wear a menstrual cup as part of their period care lineup.

 How to Insert a Menstrual Cup

-Remember, you might not get how to insert the cup the first time, and that’s okay.
-It can take a few practice rounds learning how to fold the menstrual cup, and some getting used to when it comes time to remove your cup.
+Remember, your teen might not get how to insert the cup the first time, and that’s okay.
+It can take a few practice rounds learning how to fold the menstrual cup, and some getting used to when it comes time to remove the cup.

-We suggest following our instructions on how to insert a menstrual cup at your home in a relaxed setting.
-Grab a mug of your favorite tea, zen out and head to your bathroom...even grab a mirror if you need to.
-It’s not a race, take your time and get to know how the menstrual cup works with your body.
+We suggest having them follow the instructions on how to insert a menstrual cup at home in a relaxed setting.
+They can grab a mug of their favorite tea, zen out and head to the bathroom...maybe grab a mirror if they need to.
+It’s not a race, they should take their time and get to know how the menstrual cup works with their body.
 Many people like to find a comfortable position sitting on the toilet or standing with one leg propped up on the side of the toilet or the bathtub, similar to how to put in a tampon.

 How to use a menstrual cup